I came. I saw. I left. That basically summed up my experience in finding my latest lifer - an immature male King Eider at Cabrillo Beach in San Pedro.

 And so it was with gritty determination that I got into the 110 onramp Tuesday morning, conditioning myself to endure the snail pace traffic I knew would happen as soon as I hit Chinatown.

 It didn't happen.
-It was smooth sailing from South Pasadena to San Pedro, taking me me just about 45 minutes to get to my destination.
+It was smooth sailing from South Pasadena to San Pedro, taking me just about 45 minutes to get to my destination.
 It could have been even shorter had I dared go beyond the 70 mph speed limit (which most of my fellow drivers did anyhow).

 When I got into the fishing pier where the sightings were made, I noticed the birders/photographers who were already there chatting idly as if trying to pass away a certain degree of ennui.
 When I asked the inevitable "Have you seen it?", I was directed at the raft of Surf Scoters bobbing about a hundred feet away from the pier.
 "It's there.", was the succinct, seemingly nonchalant reply.

 Soon enough a brown bird with a yellow bill separated itself from the scoter flock and swam toward the pier.
 As if awakened from some self-induced stupor, the photographers, to a man, suddenly pointed their cameras toward the oncoming eider.
-I of course followed suit.
+I, of course, followed suit.
 Just as suddenly all commotion ceased when the bird swam under the pier and away from view.
 Everyone then reverted back to idle chit-chat.
 This off-and-on scenario was repeated several times over the course of about an hour, after which everyone decided they had their fill of the King Eider and left.
 Surprisingly, I too, felt the same.
 Pointing the eider to the newly arrived batch of birders and photographers, and happy that I have passed the good deed forward, I left.
-After the paying the $1 parking fee, I had an overwhelming feeling of being like a king where everything happened the way I wanted it to happen.
+After paying the $1 parking fee, I had an overwhelming feeling of being like a king where everything happened the way I wanted it to happen.
 And knowing that I have just gotten the best value for a buck I ever spent.